lpicanco/nanodegree-machine-learning/capstone/report.md

 ## IV.
 Results
 ### Model Evaluation and Validation

 The representation of the final model can be seen in Fig. 3.
-We can see it in more detail this model below:
+We can see it in more detail below:
 ```bash
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #